 Colonel James Barrett

-Colonel James Barrett was like many other wealthy and titled Concord men in the 1700s in that he owned humans, including a young man named Philip who is listed in a 1775 militia roll call.
+Colonel James Barrett was like many other wealthy and titled Concord men in the 1700s in that he owned slaves, including a young man named Philip who is listed in a 1775 militia roll call.
 For a school assignment, one of Barrett’s sons drew up a mock bill of sale in which he imagined selling Philip to a Cambridge resident.

 Brister and Fenda Freeman